-For fee purposes, a legal resident of Arkansas is one who has lived in Arkansas for the six consecutive months prior to the date of application the fees are to be paid.
-Residency may be proven by an Arkansas driver's license or by official documentation of realty purchase, lease or rental agreements.
+For fee payment purposes, a legal resident of Arkansas is one who has lived in Arkansas for six consecutive months prior to the date of application.
+Residency may be proven by an Arkansas driver's license or by official documentation of realty purchase, or lease or rental agreements.